You are hereResources / Glossary of Neuroscience Terms

 interneuron

-a neuron that carries information between sensory neurons and motor neurons (Virtual Neurons)
+a neuron that carries information between sensory neurons and motor neurons; most meurons in the CNS are interneurons; some have special names like projection neurons or Pyramidal cells.
+(Virtual Neurons)

 lateral

-toward the left or right sides, away from the middle; opposite of medial (Sheep Brain Dissection)
+toward the left or right sides of the body, away from the middle; opposite of medial (Sheep Brain Dissection)

 long-term memory